 Weiss graduated magna cum laude from Syracuse University's S.I.
 Newhouse School of Public Communications — B.S. in journalism and public relations.
 He was later inducted into the Newhouse Hall of Fame and named to the school's 50Forward list of most accomplished graduates of the last 50 years.

-Weiss and his late wife Audra Weiss co-founded the W2O Group Center for Social Commerce at Newhouse — one of the more substantive industry-academic partnerships in PR.
-Audra passed away on December 31, 2024, after a two-year battle with cancer.
-The obituary called her an "adviser and confidante" to her husband's business through every chapter.
+Weiss and his wife Audra Weiss co-founded the W2O Group Center for Social Commerce at Newhouse — one of the more substantive industry-academic partnerships in PR.
+The center focuses on data analytics, social media strategy, and digital communications.

 The Recognition